 (n.) someone who offers gifts or benefits that turn out to be entirely illusionary

-It’s a great and (after a week of Brexit debates) an undeniably useful word—and like all the best words, it has a superb story behind it.
+It’s a great and these days an undeniably useful word—but like all the best words, it also has a superb story behind it.

 By the eighth century, members of the Barmakid dynasty were employed as advisors, councillors, scholars, tutors and viziers all across the Abbasid Caliphate, a grand Muslim empire that once stretched from India in the east to modern-day Tunisia and Algeria in the west.

 The Barber of Baghdad relates a total of six stories in the Arabian Nights, each one dedicated to one of his six brothers.
-And the final instalment in his series concerns his brother Schacabac, a luckless no-hoper who squanders all his money and ends up a starving, penniless beggar.
+This, the final instalment in his series, concerns his brother Schacabac, a luckless no-hoper who squanders all his money and ends up a starving, penniless beggar.

 One day, Schacabac happened upon a vast mansion in the centre of Baghdad.
 Seeing a number of servants standing in the courtyard outside, he tentatively approached one of them and asked whose house it was.
 As the barber explains:

 “My good man, where do you come from?” replied the servant.
 “Can’t you see for yourself that it can belong to nobody but a Barmecide?”
 (For the Barmecides were famed for their liberality and generosity.)
 My brother, on hearing this, asked the porters ... if they would give him alms.
 They did not refuse, but told him politely to go in, and speak to the master himself.

 Inside, Schacabac found himself “in a room richly decorated with paintings”, where Barmecide himself—“an old man with a long white beard”—greeted him warmly, and called for a bowl of clean water and a sumptuous feast to be fetched for him and his guest.
 But the feast he served was anything but filling: